 One of the main benefits of online learning is access to educational materials at all times.
 Online classes are very flexible when it comes to time, therefore these learning options are better for students wanting to maintain their current job and earn a degree at the same time.
 Programs are often very self-paced, allowing students to have full control on whether they want to go to the next stage or not.
 Students can take their classes anytime and anywhere, as long as they have an internet connection.
 There are online programs for very wide variety of subjects, satisfying many educational needs.
 Online programs also allow students to obtain degrees from well-renowned schools from a distance at a lower cost.
 Another pro of online learning is that it is less expensive to take compared to classroom-based programs and courses can be finished in a shorter or longer times if desired by the student.
 Especially if taken while still working, online courses can be completed by many students while taking out little to no student loans.

 Cons of online classes

-Whether the student chooses online or real classes, hard work and perseverance are the most important elements in finishing them.
-Education is important and is always a good idea to invest in it.
+Whether the student chooses to pursue an online degree or to learn in a traditional classroom, hard work and perseverance are the most important elements in finishing either of them.
+Education is important and is always a worthwhile investment.